 In 2007, ethnic minority students made up only 5% of the Milligan University student body.
 By 2010, the number of ethnic minority students had increased to 14% of the student body.
 This dramatic increase was no accident.
 It began in prayer and was energized by a deep commitment to the idea that diversity is God’s intention and desire, that Milligan needed to take a proactive role in bringing about diversity, and that a multi-pronged approach would be necessary.

 “We will be a strong, vibrant, and diverse Christian collegiate community” was part of the Long Range Plan approved by Milligan’s Board of Trustees.
 Strategic goals included creating a welcoming and diverse environment, increasing the level of cultural competency of all students, increasing multicultural classroom experiences, and increasing multicultural social and co-curricular experiences.

-Today, the Director of Multicultural Engagement works closely with Academic Affairs to help the college realize its goals more fully.
-Faculty development, curricular development, increasing diversity of the faculty, facilitating greater multicultural understanding—all these remain important goals as the college continues to pursue a diverse community that provides a living picture of the Kingdom of God.
+Today, the Director of Multicultural Engagement works closely with Academic Affairs to help the University realize its goals more fully.
+Faculty development, curricular development, increasing diversity of the faculty, facilitating greater multicultural understanding—all these remain important goals as the University continues to pursue a diverse community that provides a living picture of the Kingdom of God.